pandoraprompt/pandora-prompt/README.md

 Development happens on GitLab.
 This GitHub repository serves as a public mirror for visibility and discoverability.
 For the latest code, issues, and CI/CD, head to the GitLab project.

-## Tech philosophy

-This project follows the [Choose Boring Technology](https://boringtechnology.club) school of thought.
-Proven tools over trendy ones.
-Ship stuff, then iterate.
-Innovation tokens are spent on the product, not the infrastructure.

 ## Contact

 For collaboration, consulting inquiries, or partnership opportunities: